Takashiidobe/notes/src/books/the-daily-stoic/january.md

 > matters so that I can say clearly to myself which are externals not
 > under my control, and which have to do with the choices I actually
 > control.
 Where then do I look for good and evil?
 Not to uncontrollable
-> externals, but within myself to the choices that are my own\...
+> externals, but within myself to the choices that are my own...
 >
 > Epictetus, Discourses, 2.5.4--5